evilcyber.com

 Less Training Effect

-And because you most likely won’t be able to perform very well, you will also receive less training effect from your cardio sessions, which is especially bad for athletes who rely on putting out their best performance in competitions:
+And because you most likely won’t be able to perform very well, you will also receive less training effect from your cardio sessions.
+That is very bad for athletes who rely on putting out their best performance in competitions:

 Search